Posted on behalf of Henness & Haight on Oct 15, 2015 in Workers' Compensation News

 There are a lot of myths out there about what injuries are and are not covered by workers compensation.
 Here are some examples:

 Insurance companies are rarely eager to pay out when a claim is submitted.
 They will try all sorts of tactics to fight the claim and strong arm victims into giving up their rights.
-It is vital, given the complexities of personal injury law, for victims to secure the services of a qualified Las Vegas personal injury attorney.
+It is vital, given the complexities of personal injury law, for victims to secure the services of a qualified Las Vegas workers' compensation attorney.